BrunoWozniak/BdubDigital/_pages/en/about.md

 # About Me

-## Making an Impact at the Intersection of Technology and Strategy
+**Making an Impact at the Intersection of Technology and Strategy**

 For over two decades, I’ve been immersed in the fast-evolving world of technology and digital transformation.
 I’ve built, led, and implemented cutting-edge digital solutions across industries—from IT and SaaS to logistics, and communication satellites.
 But technology is just the beginning.

 Today, I specialize in guiding organizations through the complexity of **digital and AI transformation**, helping them not just adapt but lead in a digital-first world.
 As a Fractional CTO, I provide **strategic leadership, empower teams, and bring technology visions to life**—whether you're scaling a startup or driving change in an established enterprise.

-## What I Bring to the Table
+**What I Bring to the Table**

-**Tech Mastery**: Developing scalable digital products and optimizing technology stacks to ensure seamless innovation and growth.
+- **Tech Mastery**: Developing scalable digital products and optimizing technology stacks to ensure seamless innovation and growth.

-**Innovation Leadership**: I facilitate breakthrough thinking, helping teams rapidly ideate, prototype, and validate new solutions.
+- **Innovation Leadership**: I facilitate breakthrough thinking, helping teams rapidly ideate, prototype, and validate new solutions.

-**Digital & AI Strategy**: Crafting future-proof strategies that harness the latest in digital and AI technology to keep your business competitive.
+-  **Digital & AI Strategy**: wqwqw Crafting future-proof strategies that harness the latest in digital and AI technology to keep your business competitive.

-## A Career at the Crossroads of Tech, Innovation, Strategy and Leadership
+**A Career at the Crossroads of Tech, Innovation, Strategy and Leadership**

 My journey spans industries—from IT and SaaS to logistics and communication satellites—where I’ve played key roles in **building cutting-edge technology**.
 Over the past six years, I’ve shifted toward **innovation leadership**, driving **digital transformation** initiatives, facilitating **digital product development**, and guiding companies through **AI adoption**.

 My passion lies in helping teams turn big ideas into reality, navigate complex transformations, and unlock growth through strategic technology.

-## How I Can Help You
+**How I Can Help You**

 I provide executive-level guidance on digital and AI strategy, technology roadmaps, and innovation frameworks to drive **digital transformation**.